Last Updated: March 25, 2021

 The same rules apply here.
 Know your audience and know their habits and you’ll get the highest possible engagement.
 The hours before work, as well as lunch breaks and late afternoons get you the most views.

 While people post more stories during the weekend, they are less likely to go through other users’ stories.
-After all, most of them are out and about during the weekend – which results in more stories generated and less stories read.
+After all, most of them are out and about during the weekend – which results in more stories generated and fewer stories read.

 After all, you can’t really scroll down Instagram, while you’re busy having fun, can you?